i-k/lift-paypalrest/README.md

   * More default values to PayPalRestHelper
   * Hosted builds

-In other words Going from this to something easier:
+In other words adding a few steps in between this:

 ![How to draw an owl](http://i.imgur.com/RadSf.jpg)

 ## License